Raghav2409/Resume-Ranking-by-JDs/README.md

 A Python-based application for automatically ranking resumes against job descriptions using NLP techniques and AI-powered insights.
 The system provides two implementations:
 1. A web interface built with Streamlit
-2. A command-line version that outputs results to CSV
+2. A CSV version of output results

 ## Features